“Gaining international experience is highly valued by employers”

 When you return home, you will be super independent in everyday life.
 Furthermore, you won’t hesitate to approach new challenges as you realized abroad that all obstacles can be overcome if you deal with them passionately.
 Those are characteristics that every employer is looking for.
 All of them want independent staff that isn’t scared of new challenges.
 They might even see it in a way that you’re eager to be challenged.
 It goes without saying that the things mentioned are only a small fraction of personal development, so we recommend you to just go ahead and study a semester abroad in South East Asia.
 It will be a life-changing experience.

-If this short insight into the benefits of a semester abroad as part of your academic CV caught your attention, feel free to read all of our provided information by clicking below:
+If this short insight into the benefits of a semester abroad as part of your academic CV caught your attention, feel free to read all of our provided information.

 This text was written by our Study Abroad Assistant Hannes!